The Day I Visited My Mentors

-We continued our delightful conversation in the mess where I partook a cup of tea with bread lined with honey, the kind of breakfast I'd like to be having when I build my own home, God-willing.
+We continued our delightful conversation in the mess where I partook a cup of tea and bread lined with honey, the kind of breakfast I'd like to be having when I build my own home, God-willing.
 All told, that Sunday I visited my piano mentors was a splendid day for me.
 And I am striving to create more such days in the future.
 So help me God.

 Sharing is CaringLike this story?
 Then share it on:

 Benefits of Working in a Team

 Shortly after I left Starehe Institute in April 2007, I landed a music teaching job at a piano school in downtown Nairobi owned by one Shemaiah Mwakodi, or Shem in short, who became a good friend of mine.
 He still remains a friend though we haven't seen or communicated with each other for the last two years or so.

 I loved going to his music school on Sundays especially at one time when he imported about ten pianos from Japan for sale here in Kenya.
 It was in one of those visits to the music school that I came across a Success magazine which I pilfered by taking it home without Shem's permission.
 (Oh!
 I hope he will forgive me if he happens to read this story.)

 While flicking through that wonderful magazine, I saw an article that listed the benefits of working in a team.
 I was so captivated by the article that I cut out a section of the magazine page that listed the benefits and glued it to a page on an exercise book I christened "Dream Book".